LogosInitiative/logla/README.md

 ## Status

-Currently the Logla consists of two widely divergent dialects: the original Loglan and its rebel progeny Lojban.
+Currently the Logla consists of two widely divergent dialects: the original Loglan and its progeny Lojban.
 Hence much of the initial activity will center around reconciling these two into a single mainline language.
-Every aspect of this process will be put under the microscope and in some cases the result may be unlike either of the two source languages, should they both prove deficient in some specific area.
+Every aspect of this process will be put under scrutiny and in some cases the result may be unlike either of the two source languages, should they both prove deficient in some area.

 Running parallel to this reconciliation, the floor is open to all new ideas.
 There is nothing too radical or too minor that it should not be given due consideration.
 Decisions will be made through thorough debate, general consensus and ultimately by unanimous confirmation of a supervisory committee.